Antiblanks/he-dan.antiblanks.com/_posts/2019-03-08-week-6-photo-bashing.markdown

 In this post I'm going to experiment with some of the techniques given in the [Introduction to Digital Painting video by Phoebe Herring](https://falmouthflexible.instructure.com/courses/296/pages/week-5-phoebe-herring-introduction-to-digital-painting?module_item_id=19067) coupled with some techniques I've already learned working as a designer to create some artwork for the following screens to be used in Escape The App:

 - **Countdown to starting a game**: Shown when an escape game is selected for game play.
-- **New clue available**: Shown during game play when a new clue is available.
+- **New clue available**: Shown during gameplay when a new clue is available.
 - **Confirm take clue**: Shown to seek confirmation from the user when taking a clue.
 - **Confirm quit game**: Shown to seek confirmation from the user when quitting a game.
 - **Successfully completing a game**: Shown to the user when they complete a game within the time limit.